2010 Mount Carmel forest fire: Extinguishing the fire

 Netanyahu said he had a "warm" discussion with Palestinian Authority President Mahmoud Abbas, who offered any assistance he could to help Israel with the fire, even though the U.S. was trying to restart peace talks between the Israelis and Palestinians that broke down in September over the issue of construction West Bank settlements.
 The Palestinian Authority sent several fire trucks to help extinguish fires near the Israeli-Arab localities of Tayibe and Barta'a; on Sunday, December 5, 21 Palestinian firefighters joined the efforts in the Carmel Forest area itself.
 Senior Palestinian Authority security official Ahmed Rizek Abu Rabia said: "This is a human catastrophe.
 The Palestinian side is offering all the help it can through official channels."

 On December 4, the Israeli government decided to hire Evergreen's Boeing 747 Supertanker to help extinguish the blaze.
 The plane landed at 01:00 at Ben Gurion International Airport.
 The plane took off and at about 11:00 it released its first cargo of water.
 Later in the day it made a second sortie, dropping fire retardant.

-The Turkish assistance was considered surprising, due to the strain on the Turkish–Israeli relationship since the Turkish Gaza flotilla raid.
+The Turkish assistance was considered surprising, due to the strain on the Turkish–Israeli relationship since the Israeli raid on a humanitarian flotilla which killed nine Turkish activists.

 At a Security Cabinet meeting, Netanyahu thanked Turkish Prime Minister Erdoğan (and others) for their offer to help, saying he "hopes this will be the beginning of better relations between our two countries".

 Environmental and property damage

 The fire caused widespread damage to property, as well as ecological damage.
 It initially spread very quickly because of the wind, and cut off power to houses in the vicinity.
 At least 40000 dunam of forest were destroyed, and damage was caused to the Carmel Hai-Bar Nature Reserve.
 Omri Bone, the Northern Region Director of the Jewish National Fund, estimated that 1.5 million trees burnt in the fire.
 However, another 4 million trees have reportedly burned since then.
 According to officials, nearly half of the 150000 dunam of the Carmel Forest reserve have been destroyed in the fire.
 Officials say it could take dozens of years to rehabilitate the area.

 Over 17,000 people were evacuated on December 2 as a result of the fire, including 6,500 from Tirat Carmel and 3,000 from Haifa.
 Villages evacuated include Kibbutz Beit Oren, Ein Hod, Nir Etzion, and the Yemin Orde Youth Village, which were severely impacted by the fire.
-The University of Haifa was also evacuated, as well as three prisons (Carmel, Prison Six, and Damun) and the Tirat Carmel Mental Hospital.
+The University of Haifa was also evacuated, as well as three prisons (Carmel, Prison Six, and Damun) and the Tirat Carmel Mental Health Center.
 Other institutions included the Carmel Forest Hotel and the Carmel Farm.

 The casualty information center opened for the first time since the 2006 Lebanon War.